ABOUT THIS ITEM

 Shingo Research and Professional Publication Award recipient, 2008

-In a truly groundbreaking first edition of Lean Product and Process Development, Ward delivered -- with passion and penetrating insights that cannot be found elsewhere -- a comprehensive view of lean principles for developing and sustaining product and process development.
+In the truly groundbreaking first edition of Lean Product and Process Development, Allen Ward showed the way.
+He delivered—with passion and penetrating insights that cannot be found elsewhere—a comprehensive view of lean principles for developing and sustaining product and process development.

 - Adding five in-depth and inspiring case studies.